Keszi94/battleship/README.md

 1. __Game Boards__ _(Class Boards)_

- * I used a class to represent the boards which helps manage the placement of the ships and the grid's stucture.
+ * I used a class to represent the boards which helps manage the placement of the ships and the grid's structure.
 It ensures that ships are placed randomly on the boards at the start of the game and provides a method to also display said boards.
  * The boards for both the player and the computer are represented as 2D grids with the default size of 5x5.
 The grids store the ship, hits and misses locations.
  * Each cell in the grid can contain:
      * Ship: A ship is placed in th cell, displays as __'S'__
      * Hit : Result of a player/computer guess that hits a cell with a ship, displays as __'X'__
-     * Miss : Result of a player/computer guess that ht an empty cell, siplays as: __'O'__
+     * Miss : Result of a player/computer guess that hits an empty cell, diplays as __'O'__
      * Empty space: Means no ship or guess is present in the cell

 2. __Ship Placement__ _(place_ships)_